 One Bravecto® Chew should be given to your dog by mouth like a treat.
 The Bravecto® Spot-On for Dogs should be applied by parting their hair and applying a single dose directly to the exposed skin between the shoulder blades.

 Aside from being long-lasting and fast-acting, know what the best part is?
 Bravecto® may be used in all dogs and puppies, including those:

 As young as eight weeks

-- That weigh at least 2 kg
+- that weigh at least 2 kg

-- With the MDR1 gene mutation, such as border collies
+- with the MDR1 gene mutation, such as border collies

 Afraid you’ll forget to re-dose your dog?
 Don’t worry, Bravecto® still has your back.
 Simply download the free reminder app, create a profile for your dog, set the date on which you last gave Bravecto® and – that’s it!
 You’ll receive a reminder when your dog is due for their next treatment, ensuring they’re protected all year long.

 Bravecto® is one of the most comprehensive flea treatments for dogs available on the market today.
 To understand more about the fly anatomy you can read Wikipedia’s research on this topic.
 But first, check out our awesome videos below: